mfikes/esprit/README.md

 In this section, we will set up an ESP32 WROVER with partitions and expanded JSVar space (the pre-built files below are modeled per [this gist][1]).

-We are assuming that the device is connected on port `/dev/cu.SLAB_USBtoUART`. (_This will be the case if you are using the Esprit board, and in that case you will need the Silicon Labs CP2102N USB to UART chip [drivers][6] if they are not already installed on your computer._)
+We are assuming that the device is plugged in to your machine via USB and connected on port `/dev/cu.SLAB_USBtoUART`. (_This will be the case if you are using the Esprit board, and in that case you will need the Silicon Labs CP2102N USB to UART chip [drivers][6] if they are not already installed on your computer._)

 	esptool.py --port /dev/cu.SLAB_USBtoUART erase_flash